teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 ## Runtime (framework) dependencies

-Similar to many Frontend frameworks React must have a singleton instance in your app's runtime.
-When building reuseable components we need to adhere to that and have `react` and `react-dom` set as `peerDependencies`, thus allowing the consuming app to determine runtime version.
-React environment implements this via the **Dependencies** service which is used to override [dependency-resolver](https://bit.dev/teambit/dependencies/dependency-resolver) and set your preferred dependencies.
+As with many Frontend frameworks React requires a singleton instance in your app's runtime.
+When building reuseable components that means setting `react` and `react-dom` as `peerDependencies`, thus allowing the consuming app to determine the runtime version.
+Bit's base React environment implements this via the **Dependencies** service which is used to override [dependency-resolver](https://bit.dev/teambit/dependencies/dependency-resolver) and set your preferred dependencies.
-It is recommended to for you to extend the base React environment and define a semantic version rule to fit your current tech stack and guidelines for reuseable React components.
+It is recommended for you to extend the base React environment and define a semantic version rule and range to fit your current tech stack and guidelines for reuseable React components.

 ## Development services

-React, like all over Environments must implement a set of Service Handlers.
-For each service, React compose a different tool and config by default.
+React, like all other Bit Environments must implement a set of Service Handlers.
+Each service corresponds to a specific tool or stage in the component life-cycle, with a default config as set by the base React environment:

 | Service              | Aspect                                                      | Base Configuration                                                                                                                 |
 | -------------------- | ----------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |